Organogenesis (NASDAQ:ORGO) Shares Gap Down to $4.76

-Organogenesis Holdings Inc. (NASDAQ:ORGO) gapped down before the market opened on Monday .
+Organogenesis Holdings Inc. (NASDAQ:ORGO) shares gapped down prior to trading on Monday .
 The stock had previously closed at $4.76, but opened at $4.45.
 Organogenesis shares last traded at $4.42, with a volume of 923 shares.

-A number of brokerages have recently issued reports on ORGO.
-Oppenheimer restated a “buy” rating and set a $9.00 price target on shares of Organogenesis in a report on Monday, September 21st.
-SVB Leerink lifted their target price on shares of Organogenesis from $7.00 to $9.00 and gave the company an “outperform” rating in a report on Tuesday, August 11th.
-Zacks Investment Research upgraded shares of Organogenesis from a “hold” rating to a “buy” rating and set a $4.50 target price for the company in a report on Wednesday, October 14th.
-Credit Suisse Group reiterated a “buy” rating and issued a $7.00 target price on shares of Organogenesis in a report on Tuesday, August 11th.
-Finally, BTIG Research reiterated a “buy” rating and issued a $10.00 target price on shares of Organogenesis in a report on Wednesday, October 14th.
-One investment analyst has rated the stock with a sell rating and six have issued a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and a consensus price target of $7.90.
+A number of research analysts have weighed in on the stock.
+BTIG Research reissued a “buy” rating and issued a $10.00 target price on shares of Organogenesis in a research note on Wednesday, October 14th.
+Zacks Investment Research upgraded shares of Organogenesis from a “hold” rating to a “buy” rating and set a $4.50 price target for the company in a report on Wednesday, October 14th.
+Credit Suisse Group restated a “buy” rating and set a $7.00 price target on shares of Organogenesis in a report on Tuesday, August 11th.
+SVB Leerink raised their price target on shares of Organogenesis from $7.00 to $9.00 and gave the stock an “outperform” rating in a report on Tuesday, August 11th.
+Finally, BidaskClub downgraded shares of Organogenesis from a “hold” rating to a “sell” rating in a report on Friday, September 25th.
+One investment analyst has rated the stock with a sell rating and six have issued a buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus price target of $7.90.

 Organogenesis Holdings Inc, a regenerative medicine company, focuses on the development, manufacture, and commercialization of solutions for the advanced wound care, and surgical and sports medicine markets primarily in the United States.
 The company's advanced wound care products include Apligraf for the treatment of venous leg ulcers and diabetic foot ulcers (DFUs); Dermagraft for treating DFUs; PuraPly AM to address biofilm across a range of wound types; and Affinity and NuShield to address various wound sizes and types.